scopeusc/scope-s18/lesson-6/README.md

 ### VPS

 AWS is the largest and most fully featured cloud hosting provider currently out available.
-It is sligtly harder to get started with, though, so we'll be using DigitalOcean.
+It is slightly harder to get started with, though, so we'll be using DigitalOcean.
 They provide a much simpler interface - most of what we'll be doing will be true regardless of hosting provider, though.

 If you want more flexibility and power in the future, though, Scope recommends using AWS.
 The GEP gives you $150 in credit.